guidoffm/altiros-azure-cloud-printer/README.md

 # Altiros Azure Cloud Printer

-## Install Nodejs
+## Install Node.js®

-Go to the Node.JS web site and follow the installation rules for your operating system.
+Go to the Node.js® web site https://nodejs.org and follow the installation rules for your operating system.

 ## Install CUPS